Jess-Fortino/neighborhood-map/readme.md

 1.)
 Getting Started
 http://jess-fortino.github.io/neighborhood-map

-After the page is loaded, user can click any red markers in the Google Map to find more information about the selected location.
+After the page is loaded, user can click any of the markers in the Map to find more information about the selected location.

 The application also includes a list of view, representing each of the markers in the map, which are clickable to display information as well.